-Since its establishment, BUNYAD Foundation has implemented 20 projects solely to address the issues of child labor in 10 districts of the Punjab province.
-These projects ranged from mapping of working children to enroll them in non-formal and formal schools so that their futures can be transformed from labor to educated ones.
-The children working in carpet weaving units, soccer ball and surgical industry, brick kilns, cotton fields, and even camel jockey were identified and advocacy was made with their employers and then enrolled in the non-formal basic education centers established by the BUNYAD Foundation where they were provided food, stationary, books and sports items along with education.
-During 1995 to 2013, the Foundation has established 10,815 non-formal and basic education centers for the children involved in labor where 417,756 children, 40% boys and 60% girls, were enrolled out of which 79% became fluent with basic reading and writing of basic Urdu and mathematics.
+Since its inception, Bunyad Foundation has implemented twenty projects solely to address child labor in ten different districts of Punjab province.
+These projects ranged from enrolling children exposed to child labor into informal and formal schools to ensure that their future can be brighter.
+Children working in carpet weaving units, soccer ball and surgical industries, brick kilns, cotton fields and even camels were identified and their employers advocated for these students to enroll in informal basic education centers set up by Bunyad . where they were provided with food, stationery, books and sports equipment along with education.
+Between 1995 and 2013, the foundation established 10,815 informal and basic education centers for children involved in work.
+Thanks to Bunyad Foundation’s unwavering efforts, 417,756 children were enrolled in school, forty percent male and sixty percent female, of whom 79 percent were fluent in basic Urdu reading and writing and mathematics.

 To protect children’s rights, Bunyad Foundation implemented twenty projects in ten districts of Punjab province.
 Most of the projects were implemented in a few districts, such as Sialkot, which remained the main focus of the Bunyad Foundation.
 Nine projects were implemented in Sialkot as the district had the highest proportion of child labor due to the cottage industries of cutlery, soccer ball and other sporting goods.
 Five projects were implemented in Rahim Yar Khan district for children working in cotton fields and camels.